RNNLogic: Learning Logic Rules for Reasoning on Knowledge Graphs: Experiment

 \textbf{Evaluation Metrics.} During evaluation, for each test triplet $(h, \texttt{r}, t)$, we build two queries $(h, \texttt{r}, ?)$ and $(t, \texttt{r}^{-1}, ?)$ with answers $t$ and $h$.
 For each query, we compute a probability for each entity, and compute the rank of the correct answer.
 Given the ranks from all queries, we report the Mean Rank (MR), Mean Reciprocal Rank (MRR) and Hit@$k$ (H@$k$) under the filtered setting~\citep{bordes2013translating}, which is used by most existing studies.
-Note that there can be a case where an algorithm assigns zero probability to the correct answer of a query.
-For such a case, many methods compute the rank of the correct answer as $(m + 1)$ where $m$ is the number of entities assigned with nonzero probabilities, which can be problematic~\citep{sun2019re}.
-For fair comparison, if we have $n$ entities in total, then in that case we compute the rank of the correct answer as $(m + (n - m)/2)$, which is the expectation of rank we get for a random ranking order of the $(n - m)$ entities with zero probabilities.
+Note that there can be a case where an algorithm assigns the same probability to the correct answer and a few other entities.
+For such a case, many methods compute the rank of the correct answer as $(m + 1)$ where $m$ is the number of entities receiving higher probabilities than the correct answer.
+This setup can be problematic according to~\citet{sun2019re}.
+For fair comparison, in that case we compute the expectation of each evaluation metric over all the random shuffles of entities which receive the same probability as the correct answer.
+For example, if there are $n$ entities which have the same probability as the correct answer in the above case, then we treat the rank of the correct answer as $(m + (n + 1)/2)$ when computing Mean Rank.

+Besides, we notice that in MINERVA~\citep{das2018go} and MultiHopKG~\citep{lin2018multi}, they only consider queries in the form of $(h, \texttt{r}, ?)$, which is different from our default setting.
+To make fair comparison with these methods, we also apply \method{} to this setting and report the performance.